Senegal travel advice

 The currency in Senegal is the CFA franc (XOF).

-Avoid exchanging large quantities of CFA francs for foreign currency at other than reputable exchange bureaus.
+Avoid exchanging large quantities of CFA francs for foreign currency at places other than reputable exchange bureaus or banks.

 Natural disasters and climate